Interpret Europe Conference | 31 May - 3 June 2019 in Sarajevo, Bosnia and Herzegovina | #iecon19

 General notes on the excursions

 - 14.00 departure from the hotel.
 Options 1, 2 and 3 are within walking distance.
-Options 4 and 5 will travel by bus to their destination.
+Option 4 will travel by bus to its destination.

 - The study visits will last approximately 4.5hours (including coffee break).